Sylvari Windsong

 Mythos

 Sylvari first joined the company calling themselves Mythos out of necessity; with nowhere to go after being exiled from Kaldorei lands, the promise of safe passage across the sea bid the druid accompany the group on their journey to the Eastern Kingdoms.
-That very first voyage was far from safe, however, and the young Windsong soon became embroiled in their struggle to vanquish the Pilgrim, Mythos' nemesis, an eldritch foe threatening great damage to the people of Azeroth.Two years later, the Pilgrim lies dead, but the bonds they formed on their quest remain strong, the company now held together by trust, loyalty, and friendship.
+That very first voyage was far from safe, however, and the young Windsong soon became embroiled in their struggle to vanquish the Pilgrim, Mythos' nemesis, an eldritch foe threatening great damage to the people of Azeroth.Years later, the Pilgrim lies dead, but the bonds they formed on their quest remain strong, the company now held together by trust, loyalty, and friendship.
 Their camaraderie will serve them well in the days to come, as more and more threats arise and the forces of Azeroth call upon their help.As for Sylvari, she has found the first place in a long time where she belongs, the first people in a long time she can call family.
 Through their acceptance, she may well find redemption and forgiveness, as undeserving as she judges herself to be...

 Friends